 If you are looking for a convenient way to manage Java applications on Ubuntu, the solution may lie in the IntelliJ IDEA development platform.
 An excellent advantage of this option is that it is relatively suitable for beginners, but experienced users will also find it useful.

 IntelliJ IDEA supports various Java languages, including but not limited to Kotlin, Groovy, and Scala.
 It has numerous integrated tools that allow you to manage Java applications.
+If you are just getting started with IntelliJ, you might want to install java too since you’re going to need it.

 If you choose to install the commercial version, you will have a 30-day trial period to try it.
 After that, you will need to buy a license to continue using the IDE.
-The good news is that there is a light or “community” variant of IntelliJ IDEA that is completely free to both install and use.
+The good news is that there is a light or “community” variant of IntelliJ IDEA that is entirely free to both install and use.

 Let’s take a look at how you can install the IntelliJ IDEA on Ubuntu.